 We will give you a post-operative surgical bra for support which you will need to wear for six weeks.
 Following this, you can go out and be fitted for your new bras!

-Like any wounds, the surgical scar from the incision will be slightly red for a few months before it fades.
+Like any wounds, the surgical scar from the incisions will be slightly red for a few months before it fades.
+However, it takes at least 12 months before it is fully mature.

 We will take photographs of you after your operation as part of your ongoing evaluation.
 You will need to come in for periodic check-ups so that we can observe the long term results of your surgery.

-Learn More About The Breast Reduction Recovery Proccess
+Learn More About The Breast Reduction Recovery Process

 Whenever someone is having an anaesthetic, no matter what it’s for, then things can potentially go wrong.
 That is why no surgery should be considered “minor”.
 Of course, whilst the chances of the following potential problems occurring are extremely small, you still need to know about then: